 The adipose fin clip is no longer exclusively used to indicate the presence of a CWT in the snout of Chinook and coho salmon.
 Except for Snake River spring and summer Chinook, use of the adipose clip as a mass mark for Chinook and coho without CWTs occurs through agency actions, rather than as an agreement of the RCMT.

-Although not required, much of the hatchery production of Chinook and coho in Oregon, Washington and Idaho, and hatchery coho in British Columbia is now released with the adipose fin clip.
-Fish tagged for stock recovery programs are generally not adipose clipped if they will be subjected to potential adipose-marked selective fisheries.
+Although not required by RCMT, the majority of the hatchery production of Chinook and coho in Oregon, Washington and Idaho, and hatchery coho in British Columbia is now released with the adipose fin clip.

 Electronic detection equipment can be used to detect the presence of a CWT regardless of adipose fin clip status.
 This is now the primary means of CWT sampling in southern British Columbia, Washington, Oregon, and Idaho.

-In order to assess the impacts of selective fisheries, double index tagging (DIT) is conducted on certain Chinook and coho indicator stocks.
+In order to assess the impacts of selective fisheries, double index tagging (DIT) is conducted on certain Chinook and coho PST indicator stocks.
 This involves tagging the indicator stock with two paired tag codes, one with an adipose fin clip, the other without.

-Required Use of the Adipose Fin Clip with a CWTa as of October 2011
+Required Use of the Adipose Fin Clip with a CWTa as of April 2023